QubesOS/qubes-doc/Qrexec.md

 Qubes RPC administration
 ------------------------

-In dom0, there is a bunch of files in */etc/qubes\_rpc/policy* directory, whose names describe the available rpc actions; their content is the rpc access database.
+In dom0, there is a bunch of files in */etc/qubes\_rpc/policy* directory, whose names describe the available rpc actions; their content is the rpc access policy database.
 Currently defined actions are:

 -   qubes.Filecopy
 -   qubes.OpenInVM